 A smile is infectious.
-Everyone loves a happy person, so smile and be happy to be around others.
-Your happy state of mind will shine through and make you very likeable.
-If, on the other hand, you're grumpy or disinterested – it will be obvious and you won't leave a very good first impression, so smile!
+Everyone loves a happy person, so smile and be glad to be around others.
+Your cheerful state of mind will shine through and make you very likeable.
+If, on the other hand, you're grumpy or disinterested – it will be visible, and you won't leave an excellent first impression, so smile!

 Rule 9: Praise others instead of getting involved in gossip

-Whether you're at a networking event or in a meeting, people can sometimes talk about others in a negative way.
+Whether you're at a networking event or in a meeting, people can sometimes negatively talk about others.
 To combat this, don't get involved.
-Instead, say something really positive about that person or company.
+Instead, say something positive about that person or company.

-This attitude is the way I live my life and I always find it works very well because it shows how sincere and trustworthy you are.
-I hate gossip and I get a very bad impression of people who bitch.
+This attitude is the way I live my life, and I always find it works very well because it shows how sincere and trustworthy you are.
+I hate gossip, and I get a terrible impression of people who bitch.
 If you want to charm people, steer clear of the backstabbing and become a nice person instead.